aliuyar1234/austrian-business-infrastructure/README.md

 ## Problems this solves

-**Steuerberater / Buchhaltung**
+**Tax Advisors / Accounting**
-> "Ich manage 30 FinanzOnline Accounts für unsere Tochterfirmen.
-Jeden Tag einloggen, 2FA für jeden einzeln, nur um zu schauen ob neue Bescheide da sind.
-Dauert Stunden."
+> "I manage 30 FinanzOnline accounts for our subsidiaries.
+Every day I log into each one, 2FA for every single account, just to check for new documents.
+Takes hours."

-→ `./fo databox --all` — 30 Accounts in 12 Sekunden.
+→ `./fo databox --all` — 30 accounts in 12 seconds.

-**HR-Abteilung**
+**HR Departments**
-> "Mitarbeiter anmelden, abmelden, Lohnzettel einreichen — alles manuell über ELDA.
-Bei 50+ Mitarbeitern pro Monat wird das zur Vollzeitbeschäftigung."
+> "Employee registration, deregistration, annual tax forms — all manual through ELDA.
+With 50+ employees per month, it becomes a full-time job."

 → `./fo elda anmeldung --file employees.json` — Batch processing.

-**Unternehmen mit Compliance-Anforderungen**
+**Compliance Teams**
-> "Für Due Diligence brauchen wir regelmäßig Firmenbuchauszüge.
-Jedes Mal manuell suchen und runterladen."
+> "We need company registry extracts regularly for due diligence.
+Every time it's manual search and download."

-→ `./fo fb search "GmbH" --extract` — Automatisiert, überwacht, benachrichtigt.
+→ `./fo fb search "GmbH" --extract` — Automated, monitored, notified.

 **Finance / Treasury**
-> "SEPA-Zahlungsdateien händisch zusammenbauen ist fehleranfällig.
-Kontoauszüge abgleichen noch schlimmer."
+> "Building SEPA payment files by hand is error-prone.
+Reconciling bank statements is even worse."

-→ `./fo sepa pain001 payments.csv` — Generiert, validiert, fertig.
+→ `./fo sepa pain001 payments.csv` — Generated, validated, done.

-**Geschäftsführung**
+**Management**
-> "Welche Förderungen gibt es für uns?
+> "What funding programs exist for us?
 AWS, FFG, EU?
-Keine Ahnung wo anfangen."
+No idea where to start."

-→ 74 österreichische Förderprogramme durchsuchbar, mit Eligibility-Matching.
+→ 74 Austrian funding programs searchable, with eligibility matching.

 ---

-**Das ist die erste Open-Source Lösung für österreichische Behörden-APIs.**
+**This is the first open-source solution for Austrian government APIs.**

 ---